sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/sg/index.md

 sg ci build
 # Manually trigger a build on the CI on the current branch, but with a specific commit
 sg ci build --commit my-commit

+# Create and push a main-dry-run branch from the HEAD of the current branch.
+sg ci dry-run
 ```

 ### `sg teammate` - Get current time or open their handbook page